德州儀器 (TXN) 2023 Q2 法說會逐字稿

 Dave Pahl - Head of IR & VP

 • Yes.
 I'll just point out that this last quarter, we saw weakness across the board in our markets with the exception of automotive, like you've called out.
-And just to point out that that continued asynchronous behavior, we had PE weaken back in second quarter a year ago.
-And the other markets followed, but obviously, the exception of that with automotive continued to be strong.
-And it's up over 20% year-on-year.
+And just to point out that that continued asynchronous behavior, we had PE weaken back in second quarter a year ago, and the other markets followed, but obviously, the exception of that with automotive continued to be strong.
+And it's up over 20% year on year.
 So definitely very strong growth there.
 And as we look into third quarter, we're not expecting to see any significant change in our end markets compared to this last quarter.

 • Do you have a follow-on?